 Have your inspectors been professionally trained?
 We’re not asking if they are licensed (lots of people are licensed) or have a certificate hanging on the wall.
 We’re asking if he or she has been professionally trained by a certified professional code trainer?

-Marty offers a comprehensive training program that includes:
+Marty offers a comprehensive training program for your team or department that includes:

 - Understanding The National Electrical Code: Marty will give a comprehensive 24-40 hour training course on chapters 1-9 of the NEC